 The objective of the Women in Engineering Division (WIED) of the American Society for Engineering Education is to study, promote and improve the role of women in the professions of engineering and engineering technology through collection of data, publications, presentations at appropriate meetings, sponsorship of conferences, and similar activities.
 We welcome male and female members with interest in promoting these goals.
 For more details on the ASEE please check http://www.asee.org.
 WIED teleconferences are held monthly and you can follow our progress here.

 We have added a new resource page to empower majority stakeholders to become advocates for women/minorities in STEM.
 Official advocacy tips will be disseminated every 2 to 3 weeks with the WIED newsletters.
 Additional tips and comments are welcome for inclusion by emailing the webmaster.
 To read more, click here.

-The Women in Engineering Division is pleased to announce that the program is now accepting nominations for the 2015 Mara H. Wasburn Early Engineering Education Grant.
-Nomination packets are due February 22, 2015.
+Nomination period is closed.
 The program provides financial support for individuals planning to pursue a career in engineering education to attend the ASEE Annual Conference.
 Each grant consists of reimbursement of receipted registration, travel, food, and accommodation expenses up to a maximum of $2,000.
 For more details on the the Early Engineering Education Grant and previous winners, click here.

-The WOMEN in Enginering Division will soon be seeking papers for the 2015 ASEE annual conference in Seattle, Washington.
+The WOMEN in Enginering Division wrapped up a successful 2015 ASEE annual conference in Seattle, Washington.
 Click here to see the call for papers.
-Stay tuned for more details about WIED's activities or click here for the conference website!
+Click here for more details about WIED's activities or click here for the conference website!

 WIED's Strategic Plan is official and was passed at the 2011 June Business meeting in.
 See more details here.